 "The Führer chowed down, at least every now and again, on roast squab [pigeon] and liver dumplings.
 His vegetarianism?
 One of the great myths of history.
 In an article for VegSource, Rynn [Berry] quotes Dione Lucas, a chef 'who was an eyewitness to Hitler’s meat-eating.'
 'I do not mean to spoil your appetite for stuffed squab,' she wrote in 1964, 'but you might be interested to know that it was a great favorite with Mr. Hitler, who dined at the hotel often'."

-Apart from the propaganda attempt to present Hitler as a vegetarian so he would be seen as an ascetic, another reason for Hitler limiting (not abstaining from) meat was his severe flatulence which was made worse by any consumption of meat.
-As noted:
+Apart from the propaganda attempt to present Hitler as a vegetarian so he would be seen as an ascetic, another reason for Hitler limiting (not abstaining from) meat was his severe flatulence which was made worse by any consumption of

 “While it is true that Hitler's doctors put him on a vegetarian diet to cure him of flatulence and a chronic stomach disorder, his biographers such as Albert Speer, Robert Payne, John Toland, et al, have attested to his liking for ham sausages and other cured meats."